 Should I set up my own CDN?

 1. Sign up for a CDN service.
 There are many options.
-Cloudfront, KeyCDN, and MaxCDN are some of the most common.
+Amazon Cloudfront, KeyCDN, and MaxCDN are some of the most common.

 2. Create a pull zone.
 To create a pull zone, you need to give the zone a name and then set a URL that the CDN should “pull” content from.
 You typically don’t need any FTP (file transfer protocol) details but, instead, should use the URL of your website.
 Pull zones may also have more advanced options, such as enabling an SSL (secure socket layer) certificate.